 Weather, Climate, and Society (WCAS) publishes scientific research and analysis on the interactions of weather and climate with society.
 The journal encompasses economic, policy, institutional, social, behavioral, and international research, including mitigation and adaptation to weather and climate change.
 Articles may focus on a broad range of topics at the interface of weather and/or climate and society, including the socioeconomic, policy, or technological influences on weather and climate, the socioeconomic or cultural impacts of weather and climate, ethics and equity issues associated with weather, climate, and society, and the historical and cultural contexts of weather, climate, and society.
 Because of the interdisciplinary subject matter, articles that involve both natural /physical scientists and social scientists are particularly encouraged.

-- Articles - Full-length, up to 7500 words or 26 double-spaced pages of text (not including references, figure and table lists, and figures).
+Articles - Full-length, up to 7500 words or 26 double-spaced pages of text (not including abstract, references, figure and table lists, and figures).

-- Expedited Contributions - Shorter articles with an expedited peer-review and publication cycle, limited to 2,500 words or 9 double-spaced pages of text (not including references, figure and table lists, and figures) and no more than 6 figures and tables.
-Expedited contributions undergo one round of reviews within 2 weeks of receipt by the Editorial office, and authors will have a deadline of 4 weeks to complete revisions.
+Expedited Contributions - Shorter articles with an expedited peer-review and publication cycle, limited to 2,500 words (approximately 9 double-spaced text pages), not including abstract, references, figure and table lists, and figures, and no more than a combined total of 6 figures and tables.
+Multi part papers are not allowed.
+For Expedited Contributions the Editor will expedite the review process and the AMS publication department will accelerate manuscript preparation for publication in final form.
+Authors will have a deadline of 4 weeks to complete revisions.
 Expedited Contributions should be published 10 to 12 weeks after final acceptance.
-If the manuscript grows beyond the length or figure criteria specified above during the review and revision, or if it requires a second round of reviews, the contribution will move out of the expedited contributions category and will be considered as a regular article.
+If the manuscript grows beyond the maximum length or figure criteria specified above during the review and revision, the Editor will decide if the paper remains an Expedited Contribution or becomes a regular article.
+If, however, the paper requires a second round of reviews the contribution must move out of the expedited contributions category and will be considered as a regular article.

-- Reviews – Reviews of books, workshops, and gray literature are solicited by the editors.
-The editors also welcome proposals for reviews.
+Reviews – Reviews of books, workshops, and gray literature are solicited by the editors.